 • Prepare for disposal all chemicals that are not to be removed or that are not accepted by another person.
 Detailed instructions for this are given here and in Chemical Waste Management & Disposal Procedure which is included in the code of Practice of the University Safety Office.
-Approved containers are available from the Laboratory staff in-charge and if the quantity of chemicals, extracts or natural products to be cleared is large, contact Mr. Roseli Hassan (ext.
-2253) at an early stage.
+Approved containers are available from the Laboratory staff in-charge and if the quantity of chemicals, extracts or natural products to be cleared is large, contact Mr. Mohd Fadzli Ghazali (ext.
+6006) at an earlier stage.
 The process of disposal can take some time so begin the procedure some weeks before departure from the laboratory.
 Complete the actual removal of the chemicals before the laboratory is vacated.

-- Clean and tidy up your work area. - Complete the Clearance Check List including the appropriate signatures.
+• Clean and tidy up your work area.

+• Complete the Clearance Check List including the appropriate signatures.